 - Start with a baked russet potato.
 Boiled potatoes will not give you the same "baked potato flavor".

 - After removing skin from the potatoes, let them cool down before adding the other ingredients.
-You don’t want the cheese to melt.
-Also if the filling is hot it will cause the spring roll wrappers to become soggy.
+You do not want the cheese to melt.
+Also, if the filling is hot it will cause the spring roll wrappers to become soggy.

 - Be sure your wrappers are fully thawed before starting.
 Thaw in refrigerator overnight, or about 30 minutes on the counter.

-- While preparing spring rolls, keep the wrappers covered with a damp paper towel to prevent them from drying out.
+- While preparing each spring roll, keep the remaining wrappers covered with a damp paper towel to prevent them from drying out.

-- Roll filling tightly in wrappers and seal with a wash mix of cornstarch and water.
+- Roll the filling tightly in the spring roll wrappers and seal with a dab of cornstarch and water mix.

-- Don’t overcrowd the rolls when frying or they won’t cook evenly.
+- Do not overcrowd the rolls when frying or they won’t cook evenly.
 Do just a few at a time.

 Loaded Baked Potato Spring Roll